 The story returns to that cosmic-violence thing when Todd admits he just says stuff like that because people expect so much from him, just because he’s Rich and Famous.
 Apart from having adequate sex with Katherine, he spends the apres-party portion of the evening complaining how tough his life is.
 Why does it never occur to these people that poverty and obscurity are the ultimate equal opportunity gigs?
 If you don’t like the Beautiful Life, come on over to the other side of the tracks and see what kinds of expectations people have of you here.

 By the way, I discovered during my casual research that a paragraph was accidentally cut from the BASS version.
 I’ve read the omitted text, and I rather prefer the opening without it.
 It still makes sense, and I’d rather imagine what elbow-fucking means, and what the Famous Actor is doing just prior to his encounter with Katherine.
 Maybe I’ve been converted to minimalism.
+[Addendum: I notice the story has the full intended beginning in the Pushcart edition; I’m still ambivalent as to which I prefer, since I can’t un-read it and start afresh]

 As I’ve already said, I love the voices here: Todd, switching between slick and self-pity, and Katherine, blisteringly sardonic in her thoughts while coolly polite in her words.
 Some great one-liners: